-From Monday, 12th April, the number of people permitted to attend a commemorative event such as a stone setting ceremony, ash scattering or wake will increase from six to 15 (the funeral receptions/wakes can only take place at recognised locations, not private dwellings of the mourners, the rule of six applies for that).
-The number of mourners allowed at a funeral service will remain limited to 30.
-These measures are expected to remain in place until at least 17th May.
+From Monday, 17th May, the number of people permitted to attend a commemorative event such as a stone setting ceremony, ash scattering or wake will increase from 15 to 30 (the funeral receptions/wakes can only take place at recognised locations, not private dwellings of the mourners, the rule of six applies for that).
+There is no longer a maximum limit of 30 attendees at funerals.
+The number of people who can attend a funeral will be determined by how many people the venue can safely accommodate with social distancing measures in place (see details below for our local crematoria).
+These measures are expected to remain in place until at least 21st June.
 Full details of England’s route out of lockdown can be found here.

 During these unprecedented times, we are fully aware that families maybe unsure on what type of funeral they can arrange for their loved one.
 We are limited to the number of mourners that can attend either a burial or cremation and are here to guide and support you at all times.
-Not all Churches are open currently but we are working with local churches to understand what options are available to you and we will guide you accordingly.
+Churches vary but we are working with local churches to understand what options are available to you and we will guide you accordingly.

 Below we have put together the latest information and restrictions that our local crematoria and authorities have set.
 We are assisting and guiding our families as to the options available to them such as live streaming a service to watch online and the use of a videographer and will be happy to help and guide you as to the most suitable options.